Medically reviewed by Aimee Paik, MD

 In part one of our ultimate sunscreen guide, we went deep on radiation, the type of damage it can do to your skin, and how to find the right sunscreen for you.
 Part two is all about application – there’s no point in having the perfect sunscreen if you don’t use it correctly!
 Read on to learn how to maximize on your sun protection once you’ve tracked down the perfect product.

-- Give yourself some prep time.
-Many of the sunscreens out there today have both physical and chemical filters: that stop UV’s.
-The chemical filters must be absorbed by your skin before they’re effective so make sure you apply sunscreen at least 15 minutes before heading outdoors.
+Give yourself some prep time.
+Many of the sunscreens out there today have both physical and chemical filters: the active ingredients that stop UV’s.
 If you’re applying any other skin products (acne treatment, exfoliants, etc.) make sure to give them 15 minutes to be absorbed by your skin before applying sunscreen.
 If you’re applying makeup, apply the sunscreen first.

-- Apply liberally to all exposed body parts.
+Apply liberally to all exposed body parts.
 You probably need to apply more sunscreen than you think.
 A lot more.
-To effectively guard against UV’s you need at least a quarter of a teaspoon on your face (a blob about the size of a nickel) and about an ounce of sunscreen on your body; that’s about a shot glass’ worth of sunscreen!
+To effectively guard against UV’s you need at least a quarter of a teaspoon on your face (or 2-3 finger lengths) and about an ounce of sunscreen on your body; that’s about a shot glass’ worth of sunscreen!

 While sunscreen is the cornerstone of sun protection, the first line of defense is to develop good habits that help you minimize your exposure to ultraviolet radiation.
 Make these changes and you’ll greatly reduce your likelihood of premature wrinkling and skin cancer:

 Shady is the new cool.
 Shade almost eliminates most direct exposure of UVB rays.
 At the beach, park, court, slopes, outdoor mall, or wherever… always seek shade or bring it with you.